westmarchjournal/website/pages/staff.md

 reading as a child, and she fell in love with classic when she was thirteen after reading *Pride and Prejudice* for the first time.
 Abbie appreciates rich coffee, deep conversations with good people, and British TV shows.
-Abbie is a sophomore literature major, and she is most looking forward to the Lit Crit and Brit Lit courses.
+Abbie is a junior literature major, and she is most looking forward to the Lit Crit and Brit Lit courses.